 Tysons Institute observes all federal holidays in the United States.
-For details, please refer to the Class Schedule, which is also available in calendar.
+For details, please refer to the Class Schedule, which is also available online at www.ti.edu.

 Because Tysons Institute is in Fairfax County, the school will follow Fairfax County Public Schools’ only when school CLOSINGS occur due to inclement weather.
 If Fairfax County Schools have a late opening, one or two hours late, this WILL NOT EFFECT classes at Tysons Institute.
 However, Tysons Institute will follow Fairfax County Public School when EARLY CLOSINGS occur.
 For winter storms or other severe weather conditions, please consult NBC4 on TV, www.NBCwashington.com online, or call the school for any changes in schedule information.
 All class time lost due to inclement weather will be made up.

 Regular, but unannounced, fire and emergency drills are held to ensure safe evacuation of the building.
 Follow the evacuation plan listed in each area.
 A sprinkler system is installed throughout the institute.